s

 Tanzpraxis

-Touching on basic ideas and making space for two rare generations in the spot light.
+Touching on basic ideas and making space for two rare generations on the dance floor.
 Observing their universes of experience side by side, and a familiar proximity of Asian and Western European philosophies of movement was reconciling.

 Laurie Young encountered Naniek K. with such grace and responding to her with an emotional clarity which resonated in a tangible time-relationship making me passionately wanting to continue!